Enhanced interrogation techniques: Foreign prosecution

 There is no statute of limitations for war crimes in international law.
 However, prosecutions in either the International Criminal Court, or in the courts of a particular nation invoking the doctrine of universal jurisdiction, are also regarded as unlikely.

 The U.S. under the Bush administration "unsigned" the treaty that had conferred on the International Criminal Court jurisdiction over Americans.
 In addition, President Bush signed the 2002 American Service-Members' Protection Act allowing military invasion of The Hague to rescue any Americans the court might detain for war crimes trials.
 Some torture occurred in CIA black site prisons in countries that remain parties to the treaty, like Poland, Afghanistan, Lithuania, and Romania.
 But for political reasons those countries are not in a position to initiate a prosecution, nor to extradite US officials to face charges.

 Invoking the universal jurisdiction doctrine, the Center for Constitutional Rights tried first in Switzerland and then in Canada to prosecute former President George Bush, on behalf of four tortured detainees.
 Bush cancelled his trip to Switzerland after news of the potential warrant came to light.
 Bush has traveled to Canada, but the Canadian government shut down the prosecution in advance of his arrest.
-The Center has filed a grievance with the United Nations for Canada's failure to enforce the Convention Against Torture, on which action is pending.
+The Center filed a grievance with the United Nations for Canada's failure to enforce the Convention Against Torture, which was dismissed on December 2, 2015 on the grounds that it was inadmissible.

 Consequence of failing to prosecute

 Without any prosecutions the possibility remains that a future presidential administration could claim torture is legal and revive its practice.
-In February 2016, several leading U.S. presidential candidates openly argued for reintroducing torture.
-Including President Donald Trump who expressed his desire to bring back waterboarding.
+In February 2016, several leading U.S. presidential candidates openly argued for reintroducing torture, including President Donald Trump who expressed his desire to bring back waterboarding.

 The U.S. reluctance to punish torturers has set back the fight against torture worldwide, according to Juan E. Méndez, the United Nations' special rapporteur on torture.